AlephAlpha/Nekomata/doc/GettingStarted.md

 ## Modes

 Nekomata is a non-deterministic programming language.
 A program can have multiple possible outputs.
-Nekomata supports four modes for outputting the results of a program:
+Nekomata supports five modes for outputting the results of a program:

 ### `all`